Xant3s/viavr-editor/code/docs/specifications/Packages/QuickStart.md

 <div class="NOTE">
     <h5>EXAMPLE</h5>
     <p>
         A health bar system has the job to display someone's or something's heath.
-You would only have to create the health bar UI and a system which updates the health bar according to some data (the unsigned integer value).
+You would only have to create the health bar UI and a system that updates the health bar according to some data (the unsigned integer value).
 Your system just consumes the data.
 It does not need to know anything else.
-In particular, your system does not need to know the player, inventory, combat systems, enemies, etc. You system does not care where the data comes from, who's health it's displaying, etc. Your system can be reused for any number of entities, e.g. player, enemies, destructible objects, etc. Ideally, your system is parameterized, which allows it to be repurposed, e.g. to represent a stamina bar.
+In particular, your system does not need to know the player, inventory, combat systems, enemies, etc. Your system does not care where the data comes from, who's health it's displaying, etc. Your system can be reused for any number of entities, e.g. players, enemies, destructible objects, etc. Ideally, your system is parameterized, which allows it to be repurposed, e.g. to represent a stamina bar.
 Your package may contain one or more systems.
     </p>
 </div>